flumeapp/help.flumeapp.com/home/overview.md

 # Overview

-Flume for Mac is a beautiful Instagram client for macOS 10.10 and above.
+Flume for Mac is a beautiful Instagram client for macOS Yosemite 10.10 and above.
 Flume makes browsing Instagram faster, and more efficient than any other platform.
 With support for [uploading](/views/upload.md), [direct messaging](/views/conversations.md), [sharing](/views/sharing.md), [editing](/views/editing.md), [promoting](/views/promote.md) and much more, Flume is the best way to use Instagram for both casual and professional Instagram users.

 ------